 Travelling Abroad with your Lease Vehicle

-Summer tantalisingly close, so many of us will be planning to travel abroad.
-If you are taking your car and your car is leased, make sure you have the correct paperwork or your holiday could become memorable for all the wrong reasons ….
+Summer is tantalisingly close and you might be planning to travel abroad this summer.
+If you are taking your car, and your car is leased, make sure you have the correct paperwork or your holiday could become memorable for all the wrong reasons ….

 Once you have received your VE103 form it will be valid for 12 months, covering you for all travel abroad within this period.
 However, finance companies all have different rules on how long the vehicle can be out of the country.
 So even though your VE103 certificate is valid for 12 months, you may only be allowed to take your car out of the country for 60 days within this 12 month period.
 If you are planning to be out of the UK for an extended amount of time, you will need to check your contract to see if there are any restrictions in place.